gitjeff05/jupyterlab-minimalist-image/README.md

         - `jupyter/minimal-notebook`
           - `jupyter/scipy-notebook`

 If you require Conda or JupyterHub, then Jupyter Docker Stacks is a good option for you.
 They also support R, Spark, TensorFlow, Julia and other kernels that this project does not.
+There are definitely cases where Jupyter Docker Stacks is a great option and I have many times used them myself.

 ## The Approach